 The Pre-Negotiation: Base-Setting For The Verbal Negotiations

-The first thing we’d like to mention — before we dive into the 10 tips that our three experts offered — is about what we call the pre-negotiation.
+The first thing we’d like to mention is the pre-negotiation before diving into the 20 real estate negotiation tips our three experts offered.

 Whatever they believe, for better or worse, it’s a direct result of the brand you’ve created.

-That’s why building a brand that’s well-respected in your community is so important.
-It makes sellers more likely to trust your opinions, value your input, and answer your questions honestly — which makes your job as a salesperson much easier.
+That’s why building a well-respected brand in your community is so important.
+It makes sellers more likely to trust your opinions, value your input, and answer your questions honestly, making your job as a salesperson much easier.

 But how do you set the stage for effective and profitable negotiations?